gap-system/GapWWW/README.md

 For small improvements (e.g. correcting details and fixing typos), the procedure is as simple as just submitting an issue or pull request here.
-Please take into account that some files, in particular package YAML files `Packages/<pkgname>.html` are generated automatically from the metadata in `PackageInfo.g` files.
+Please take into account that some content, in particular the packages list, is generated automatically from the metadata in `PackageInfo.g` files.
 Incorrect information there should not be changed via pull requests, but reported to package authors instead.
 If in doubt, just submit an issue before making a pull request, and we